 Finally, after years of debate, writing, and re-writing, it’s here.
 The new revenue recognition standard, formally known as ASC 606, has arrived.
-Public companies are up first and are required to adopt beginning in 2018.
-Private companies get another year to address the issue, but should not delay in getting ready.
+Public companies were up first and adopted the standard on January 1, 2018.
+Private companies get until January 1, 2019 to address the issue but should not delay in getting ready.

 Simple enough, right?
 This is where it gets fun with additional guidance involving:

 - What is a contract?

 - Any variable consideration?

 - Any non-cash consideration?

 - What is the timing of delivery/control transfer?

 The implications of this are far-reaching, as nearly every aspect of operations, sales, and finance will be impacted.
 Not only do finance and accounting personnel need to understand the new standard, but an enterprise-wide effort is needed.
 Sales and operations professionals may inadvertently create accounting ramifications with knowing it, simply because they don’t understand the impacts of their decisions.
 The most thoughtful and proactive companies are engaging ALL areas in a detailed education of the new standard, which prevents misunderstandings and confusion down the road.

 All companies need to address internal controls, IT systems, and process documentation as a result of the new standard.
 Merely thinking of this as “an accounting problem” is short-sighted.
 Holistic and comprehensive in the early stages will prevent chaos and confusion later.